NY Spine Medicine

 After you are in position on the table, your lower back will be numbed with a local anesthetic.

-Under x-ray guidance (fluoroscopy), a small, "tube-like" needle is placed into the center of your bulged disc.
+Under x-ray guidance (fluoroscopy), a small, tube-like needle is placed into the center of your bulged disc.

 A small, specialized wand is inserted through the needle, where it is heated to create a series of channels within the disc by dissolving tissue.

-By reducing the amount of excess tissue within the disc, this treatment can reduce the size of the bulge, and also relieve pressure inside the disc, as well as on the adjacent nerves.
+By reducing the amount of excess tissue within the disc, this treatment can reduce the size of the bulge and also relieve pressure inside the disc, as well as on the adjacent nerves.

 The wand will then be slowly withdrawn to its original position while thermally sealing the new channel.